Improving Matrix Exponential for Generative AI Flows: A Taylor-Based Approach Beyond Paterson--Stockmeyer: Proposed method

 If expression (\ref{eq:error_considered}) is not satisfied for any considered value of $m$, then $m$ is set equal to the maximum degree in vector $M$, i.e., $m=16$.
 Consequently, the minimum value of $s$ is obtained such that

 By solving for $s$ in the first and second terms of (\ref{eq:obtain_s}) independently and taking the logarithm of each, we obtain

-in accordance with lines 30 to 36 in the algorithm.
-Finally, to avoid overscaling, the maximum value of $s$ is set to 20 in lines 37 and 38.
+in accordance with lines 32 to 39 in the algorithm.
+Finally, to avoid overscaling, the maximum value of $s$ is set to 20 in lines 40 and 41.

-Similarly, Algorithm \ref{Algorithm3} fulfills the same role as Algorithm~\ref{Algorithm2}, but incorporates formulas \eqref{T_1_4}-\eqref{m16s2by2} for evaluating the matrix polynomials.
+Similarly, Algorithm \ref{Algorithm4} fulfills the same role as Algorithm~\ref{Algorithm3}, but incorporates formulas \eqref{T_1_4}-\eqref{m16s2by2} for evaluating the matrix polynomials.
 While the structure remains consistent with the previous algorithm, the polynomial degrees differ.
 Furthermore, the maximum explicitly computed power of $W$ is restricted to $W^2$.
 A key distinction lies in the penultimate value of vector $C$, which corresponds to the Taylor-based approximation $T_{15+}$ defined in \eqref{m16s2by2}.
 As previously noted, this approximation is equivalent to \eqref{y22b16}, where $b_{16}$ is given in IEEE double-precision arithmetic by \eqref{b16value}.
 Consequently, the penultimate element of vector $C$ is derived from the corresponding remainder term \eqref{eq:RmW15+}.
+Table \ref{table:mjk_algorithm4} incorporates the values of $j$ and $k$ applied for any value of $m$.
 For $m = 15$, the indices $j$ and $k$ are set to 2 and 8, respectively.
-Thus, using $W^2$, the bounds for $\|W^{16}\|_1$ and $\|W^{17}\|_1$ (lines 20, 21, and 26) are bounded by $\|W^2\|_1^8$ and $\|W^2\|_1^8 \cdot \|W\|_1$.
-The calculation of the scaling parameter $s$ follows the procedure described in Algorithm~\ref{Algorithm2}.
-However, in this case determining $s$ based on the maximum value from the first two terms of the remainder \eqref{eq:RmW15+} ensures a more conservative selection.
+Thus, using $W^2$, the bounds for $\|W^{16}\|_1$ and $\|W^{17}\|_1$ (lines 22, 23, and 28) are bounded by $\|W^2\|_1^8$ and $\|W^2\|_1^8 \cdot \|W\|_1$.
+The calculation of the scaling parameter $s$ follows the procedure described in Algorithm~\ref{Algorithm3}.
+However, determining $s$ based on the maximum value from the first two terms of the remainder \eqref{eq:RmW15+} ensures in this case a more conservative selection.